 SIT: Social Justice and Sustainable Development

-The School for International Training’s (SIT) Brazil Social Justice and Sustainable Development Program is based in Fortaleza, the modern seaside capital of the state of Ceará with a population of over 2 million people.
+The School for International Training’s (SIT) Social Justice and Sustainable Development Program is based in Fortaleza, the modern seaside capital of the state of Ceará with a population of over two million people.
 Fortaleza is located in the northeast part of the country, Brazil’s most geographically and culturally diverse region.
-While the dominant culture is European in origin, the majority of the Fortaleza's populace is African and indigenous.
+While the dominant culture is European in origin, the majority of the Fortaleza's populace has African and indigenous origins.
 The program focuses on social movements and issues concerned with urban and rural development, poverty, human rights, and the African Diaspora in northeast Brazil.

 The program includes excursions in the state of Ceara, where it focuses on diverse urban and rural communities and compares regional responses to social injustice.